FAITH AND A SUITCASE: The God Who Sees Me

 This week, I am wrapping up a four-month solo journey with the Lord Jesus.
 For more than two years now, I have been traveling with Him across nations, states, and unfamiliar places, learning what it means to follow without a map.
 By this point in a trip, I usually feel the weight of distance and miss the comforts of home.
 However, this final week feels different.

 Instead of rushing toward what comes next, I have found myself slowing down and reflecting.
 I feel deep gratitude for all Jesus has taught me.
 He has faithfully walked with me through it all.
 We have shared many mountaintop moments and just as many tears.
-Every part of it has a purpose.
+Every part has a purpose.

+Last week, I was in La Fortuna, Costa Rica.
 While there, I hiked through the volcano region on a trail called El Silencio, which means “the silence.”

 The sun was out when I started the journey, so I did not bring a raincoat or any covering.
-But once I was deep in the rainforest, the skies suddenly opened, and rain poured down without warning.
+But once I was deep in the rainforest, the skies suddenly opened and rain poured down without warning.
 Within minutes, I was soaked and cold.
 There was no shelter, no one else around, and no clear way out.
 My tears mixed with the rain as the forest roared around me.
 I was too overwhelmed to even pray, I just thought, “Please help me endure, Father!”

 And I did endure.

 I kept walking, step by step, through pounding rain and discomfort.
-At times, the trail grew rough, and I nearly panicked.
+At times, the trail grew rough and I nearly panicked.
 Still, I had no choice but to keep moving forward.

 When I finally arrived, I looked down and saw something that stopped me in my tracks.
-A plastic rain poncho was just sitting there on the trail, directly along my path!!!
+A rain poncho was just sitting there on the trail, directly along my path!!!

 Prophetically, this moment mattered.
 God did not stop the rain.
 He did not remove the storm halfway up the mountain.
 He strengthened me to endure it, and He met me at the top with provision.
 The covering did not come at the beginning.
 It came after perseverance.
-The gift arrived only after I kept walking, without knowing how it would turn out.
+The gift arrived only after I kept walking without knowing how it would turn out.

 In the days that followed, Jesus continued showing up in tangible ways, meeting needs only He would know.
 One day, I was hungry and did not have time to get groceries.
 As soon as the thought crossed my mind, a neighbor came over with soup.
 Another day, a shuttle dropped me off in a new town, and I had no idea how to get to my Airbnb.
 At that exact moment, a young woman walked up and asked, “Do you need a ride?”